JAndrassy/ArduinoOTA/README.md

 In IDE select in Tools menu the "Arduino OTA (...)" programmer and use "Upload using programmer" from the Sketch menu in IDE.

+## OTA update as download

+The WiFi101OTA and ArduinoOTA libraries were created for upload from IDE.
+But in some scenarios as for example deployed sleeping battery powered devices it is better to have the update available for download by the device.

+In advanced section of examples you can find examples of sketch update over download from a http server.
+One example shows update over the InternalStorage object of the ArduinoOTA library.
+The example for update over SD card doesn't use this library at all.

 ## ATmega support

 The size of networking library and SD library limit the use of ArduinoOTA library to ATmega MCUs with at least 64 kB flash memory.